wapcaplet/kelp/README.md

 Copyright
 ---------

-Copyright (c) 2010 Eric Pierce.
-Released under the MIT license.
+Copyright (c) 2010 Eric Pierce, released under the MIT license.
-See LICENSE for details.
+See MIT-LICENSE for details.